tejomayee-tech/ZorinLinux/innovate/solving-portablity-with-easy-upgrade-issue.md

 Anker power banks can be used to power mini PCs, provided the power bank has sufficient power output and the mini PC supports USB-C Power Delivery (PD).
 Many mini PCs, like the Minisforum UM790 Pro, are designed to be powered via USB-C, making them compatible with power banks that offer USB-C PD.
 The Anker 737 power bank, for example, can deliver 100 watts of USB-C PD power, which is sufficient for many mini PCs.

+## Advantages

+1. upgrade the hardware with extreme ease, and keep upgrading as much as you like, mini pc's have upto 64 GM, sometimes 96GB DDR5 RAM support, 4 to 12 TB SSD support and 4 4k displays support with great GPU's for AI image and video processing
+2. carrying the wieght of hardware on your lap with less battery life is gone, you get a bigger battery and CPU hardware take the place of your laptops adapter block
+3.

+## Disadvantages

+1. there's only one primarily that i can see, the power back might not last long, you are power up a beast (AI pc) remember?

 ## AI MINI PC
 - [Barebone, choose your processor, RAM, SSD](https://store.minisforum.com/en-ca/products/minisforum-ai-x1?variant=46484012761333&country=CA&currency=CAD&utm_medium=product_sync&utm_source=google&utm_content=sag_organic&utm_campaign=sag_organic&srsltid=AfmBOorBQvC1kklx2mVLR1WHbYoEZJ5itntOTQtba_u7zzPg1UHKdrCI0jU)